Rural area: China

-In mainland China, rural areas sometimes use different lower-level administrative divisions than urban areas, such as counties and townships instead of districts and subdistricts.

 India

-Rural areas are also known as the 'countryside' or a 'village' in India.
-It has a very low population density.
+In India a village tends to mean a small rural area, including both a settlement and its surrounding agricultural land, rather than just the settlement itself, the typical meaning elsewhere.
+There are said to be up to 500,000 villages in India.
 In rural areas, agriculture is the chief source of livelihood along with fishing, cottage industries, pottery etc.

 Almost every Indian economic agency today has its own definition of rural India, some of which follow:

 According to the Planning Commission, a town with a maximum population of 15,000 is considered rural in nature.
 In these areas the panchayat makes all the decisions.
 There are five people in the panchayat.

-The National Sample Survey Organization (NSSO) defines ‘rural’ as follows:
+The National Sample Survey Organization (NSSO) defines 'rural' as follows: